ABTA RESEARCH COLLABORATION GRANTS

 Choroid plexus (CP) tumors are primary brain tumors predominantly found in young children and infants.
 There are two types of CP tumors:

-- CP papilloma: A benign type of choroid plexus that has excellent prognosis when removed though surgery
+- CP papilloma: A benign type of choroid plexus that has an excellent prognosis when removed through surgery

 - CP carcinoma: A highly lethal type of choroid plexus that is poorly understood and has few treatment options available

 In order to study CP carcinomas, we created genetic mouse models that develop CP papillomas and CP carcinoma-like tumors, which have helped us to define and understand the characteristics of the tumor cells.
 In this application, we will further develop the CP carcinoma mouse model to:

 - Determine if the tumor characteristics we discovered are a weakness in CP tumors that can be targeted with therapy

 - Test a novel small molecule drug in our model to block CP carcinoma growth.